Thy will be done.

 THY WILL BE DONE WITH NO STRINGS OR EXPECTATIONS ATTACHED.

 For me, that’s the very best way I can mean it when I say it, and I can say it and fully mean it.
 It feels like surrender to me, and I’m unaccustomed to feeling enough of that.
-It feels like I just came closer to the heart of worship than when I sing words to songs.
+It feels like I just came closer to the heart of worship than when I sing words to songs in church.
 It feels like I’m confronted with the choice to either believe in the goodness of God, or to abandon that belief in His goodness altogether.
 It feels like I can now begin to see my life in the light of eternity, not in the glare of these earthly and temporal and individual events.

 Christ is not inviting us into some version of Christian Karma, friends, where His will is somehow attached to our good or bad deeds, and our lives get easier as a result of following Him.
 Not even close.
 He’s inviting us to climb up onto an altar, not as a sacrifice that will die, but as one that will truly and finally live.